Last Updated on

 Unfortunately, it seems this model gives up several other important features that similarly priced binoculars without the range-finding function were equipped with.
 For instance, the diopter for the right eye is adjustable to compensate for focal differences between eyes.
 On this model, the diopter won’t lock, so it moves around freely during use making it very difficult to focus properly and view.
 In the end, we think you’d be better off with the Razor binoculars that earned our premium choice recommendation in third place.

-After reading our reviews comparing the eight best Vortex binoculars available in 2020, you should be ready to make your pick and get out in the field.
+After reading our reviews comparing the eight best Vortex binoculars available this year, you should be ready to make your pick and get out in the field.
 Before you do, we’ll quickly summarize our top recommendations so they’re fresh in your mind.
 The V203 Viper HD binoculars were our favorites overall and earned our top recommendation.
 On top of impressive low-light performance, they were robust, gave a clear and crisp image, and the included chest harness allowed for convenient and comfortable hands-free viewing.

 For a cheaper way to get started in the Vortex lineup, the Crossfire binoculars bring high-quality performance to a budget price point.
 12X magnification combines with ultimate adjustability in a weatherproof package that’s proven to hold up to repeated exposure to the elements despite the affordable price tag.
 When the price isn’t of any concern, the RZB-2104 Razor is our final recommendation and premium choice pick.
 You can see everything in its ultra-wide field of view in the clearest detail of any binoculars we tested.
 No matter which of these you choose, we’re sure you’re going to be satisfied with the clear quality of these Vortex binoculars.